DrumTechnologiesLtd/npm-gh/README.md

 First of all, you'll need [npm][#NPM].

 Then at a command-line:

     npm install -g  git+ssh://git@github.com:NetDevLtd/npm-gh.git#npm-gh/0.0.1-RC

-Yep, that's right, the `npm-gh` uses its own repo as a GitHub-backed *public* npm registry for itself.
+Yep, that's right, `npm-gh` uses its own repo as a GitHub-backed *public* npm registry for itself.

 I may also publish on npmjs.org.
 But not today.

 # Use